 "When one can own the problem, then and only then can a potential solution be entertained."

 Honorable Marvin Vinson Randolph was born in Chicago, Illinois.
 He is the third oldest of five siblings.
-Raised by his grandmother, Brother Randolph was an optimistic young man with dreams of changing the existing community into a more just one.
-Due to his upbringing and the experiences of his youth, Brother Randolph sought to improve his community alongside its members
+Raised by his grandmother, Brother Randolph was an optimistic young man with dreams of changing his community into a more just one.
+Due to his upbringing and the experiences of his youth, Brother Randolph sought to improve his community alongside its members.

-Throughout grammar school, Brother Randolph saw gangs, prostitution, the sell and use of drugs, and the killing of youth, both on school grounds and within the community, Brother Randolph felt a sense of duty towards his community and came to realize that the problems within the community are not merely for victims to solve, but for him as well.
-Seeing the devastation that was going on in his community, he wanted to work with these community in order to better them.
+Throughout grammar school, Brother Randolph saw gangs, prostitution, the sell and use of drugs, and the killing of youth, both on school grounds and within the community, Brother Randolph felt a sense of duty towards his community and came to realize that the problems within it are not merely for its members to solve, but for him as well.
+Seeing the devastation that was going on in his community, he wanted to work with those that are similar in order to better them.
 Brother Randolph wanted to make the communities better to live in by teaching people to help themselves and giving them a sense of empowerment.